akhunters/code-stream-frontend/README.md

 # 🚀 Code Stream Blog

-A **modern blog application** built with **Next.js App Router**, showcasing my (Avinash's) full-stack development capabilities.
+A **modern blog application** built with **Next.js App Router**.
 This project demonstrates authentication, server actions, atomic design principles, and seamless user experience with a rich-text editor.

 ---